RoboCup-SSL/grSim/README.md

 Software Requirements
 ---------------------

-grSim uses these libraries:
+grSim can be compiled on Linux (tested on Ubuntu variants only) and Mac OS and depends on the following libraries:

-- Qt 4.8+ (provided by libqt4-dev on debian based distros)
+- Qt 4.8+ (provided by libqt4-dev on Debian based distributions)
 - OpenGL
 - Open Dynamics Engine (ODE)
 - VarTypes Library